Update on the Proposed R&D Tax Credit PAYE Cap from HMRC for Launch in April 2021

 The lure of vast sums of cash has encouraged unscrupulous companies to take advantage of the relief by viewing it as an opportunity to defraud the system.
 These policy changes are in place to prevent companies falsely claiming that they are undertaking R&D activities.

 Clarity on the changes is very much welcomed as it has been a drawn out process with numerous consultations.
-This new measure will have effect for accounting periods beginning on or after 1 April 2021 so companies will have some time to digest the new rules.
+This new measure will take effect from 1 April 2021 so companies need to take action now.

 The confirmed exemptions will aid in protecting those companies wishing to submit legitimate R&D tax credit claims, especially start up ventures who may be submitting smaller claims in their first years.